become a housekeeper

 A housekeeper is employed in a variety of places such as hotels, private households, hospitals, or other establishments that need multiple tasks of light cleaning.
-They may work at multiple locations for various clients in a given day or work at one location.
-Those in this career are also sometimes called housecleaners, maids, breakfast and room attendant, housekeeping aide, housekeeping laundry worker, and room cleaner.
+Additionally, they may work at multiple locations for various clients in a given day or work at one location.
+Those in this career are also sometimes called housecleaners, maids, room attendants, housekeeping aides, housekeeping laundry workers, or room cleaners.
+Next, watch a video to learn what a housekeeper (clearer) does.

 How to Become a Housekeeper